What is Undergraduate Research?

 An inquiry or investigation conducted by an undergraduate student that makes an original, intellectual, or creative contribution to the discipline...(www.cur.org)

 Faculty and students in our program pursue research on environmental problems to to expand our knowledge base through experimentation or exploration focused on the discovery of new observations or facets of fundamental environmentally related theories.

-Undergraduate research in environmental studies involves an intellectual and educational collaboration between students and faculty members.
 These research experiences can be highly varied and may be initiated by students who seek out an experience related to their chosen Learning Pathway or through faculty solicitation for help with a specific research project.
-Most research in our program is presented to your peers and Environmental Studies faculty during our spring colloquium but could also result in publication or presentation at a conference.
+Most research in our program is presented to your peers and Environmental Studies faculty during our spring colloquium but research could also result in publication or presentation at a conference.